Suburban Bedroom Community Requires Strategic Municipal Engineering & Planning Services

 - Regular attendance of city council meetings to provide updates

 - Conducting frequent coordination meetings with stakeholders during projects

 Also, the city engineer takes a leading role in periodic capital improvement planning efforts on the city’s behalf.
 The Capital Improvement Program (CIP) is a roadmap for prioritizing future infrastructure project importance.
 The CIP often includes stormwater drainage and water system studies performed to assess future community growth.

 Comprehensive Engineering & Planning Projects Highlight the Range of our Expertise

-The number of projects that we’ve managed for the City of Robins over the years is extensive.
+The number of projects we’ve managed for the City of Robins over the years is extensive.
 A look at just a few of the projects completed recently provides a compelling snapshot of the broad scope of our abilities to support communities.